ghostmoustache/techwriting/README.md

-# About Me
-Hello and welcome to my Technical Writing Portfolio.
-My name is Mathew, and I am passionate about making complex ideas easy to understand.
-My background is in Library Science, and I specialize in creating clear, concise, and informative documentation.
+# Technical Writing Portfolio – Mathew Sweet

+Technical writer with 20+ years of experience creating user-focused documentation for complex systems and workflows.

+My background includes developing user guides, process documentation, and system workflows in a high-volume service environment, with a focus on clarity, usability, and accessibility.
 ## Overview
-This repository provides some samples of my technical writing, showcasing my ability to break down complex information of various kinds into user-friendly content.
 This portfolio includes selected documentation samples demonstrating:

-- User guides
+- Task-based user guides
+- System and software documentation
-- Process documentation
+- Process and workflow documentation
-- System workflows
 - Training materials

 ## Samples